Engee documentation

 Dependencies

-Modelling some circuits may require a small series resistance.
-The equivalent series resistance (ESR) is sometimes listed on manufacturers' datasheets.
-If it is not available, you can determine this resistance for a linear capacitor through the dissipation factor (DF) tangent of the dielectric loss angle, which is also listed in many specifications.
-This ratio looks like this: π , where is the signal frequency.
-For a Debye capacitor, the parameters Dissipation factors (%) at f1 and f2 [DF1 DF2] are corrected for this additional series resistance before calculating 𝛼 and 𝜏.
+Modeling some circuits may require a small series resistance.
+The equivalent series resistance (ESR) is sometimes specified in manufacturers' technical data sheets.
+If there is none, you can determine this resistance for a linear capacitor through the tangent of the dielectric loss angle (DF), which is also specified in many specifications.
+This ratio looks like this: π , where — the frequency of the signal.
+For the Debye capacitor, the value of the parameter Dissipation factors (%) at f1 and f2 [DF1 DF2] is adjusted for this additional series resistance before calculating 𝛼 and 𝜏.

-Parallel conductance of the capacitor.
-For capacitors connected in series, having a small parallel conductance can help with convergence.
+Parallel conductivity of the capacitor.
+For capacitors connected in series, having a small parallel conduction can help in convergence.

-Averaging period for power logging - averaging period for power logging
+Averaging period for power logging — the averaging period for recording power

-If this parameter is set to 0, the output will be instantaneous power.
+If this parameter is set to 0, then the output will be instantaneous power.

 Dependencies

-To use this parameter, set the Capacitance model parameters to Dielectric relaxation (Debye).
+To use this parameter, set the Capacity model parameter to Dielectric relaxation (Debye).